hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 Some GUI applications may not always work when connecting to VSC without an agent.
 For example, NX is one of them.
-Therefore, it is highly recommended in such cases to use agent connection method :ref:`ssh agent<mfa_agent>`.
+Therefore, it is highly recommended in such cases to use the agent connection method :ref:`ssh agent<mfa_agent>`.

 Configuration of ssh-clients and GUI apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~